Conjunctivitis, styes, eyelid infection, etc.

 - Never using cleaning solutions many times over

-The signs of uveitis are red eyes, an increase in tear fluid, greater perceived glare, blurred vision and pain when exerting pressure on the eye.
-Patients often complain of seeing fluff, flakes or streaks.
+The signs of uveitis are red eyes, an increase in tear fluid, greater glare, blurred vision and pain when exerting pressure on the eye.
+Patients often complain of seeing fluff, flakes or schlieren.

 Uveitis is an umbrella term for a range of diseases that affect the inner eye and cause parts of the uvea to become inflamed.
-There are so many different causes that we cannot them all here.
+There are so many different causes that we cannot look at them all in detail here.
 Eye doctors distinguish between front (anterior), central (intermediary) and back (posterior) uveitis.

 There’s currently no way of preventing uveitis.